 Design your questions

 Ultimately, this is the most critical step in your online interview.
 You may have all the other factors in place, but if you haven’t prepared your questions accurately, the interview won’t be useful for either party.
-Whether it’s a pre-screening interview or a first-round, your questions should reveal relevant information about the candidate.
+Whether it’s a pre-screening interview or a first round, your questions should reveal relevant information about the candidate.

-You’ll have a better chance of your key decision makers buying into your choice of platform if you consult these stakeholders as you develop questions.
+You’ll have a better chance of your key decision-makers buying into your choice of platform if you consult these stakeholders as you develop questions.
 Think in terms of business outcomes – you need to select the best person to fit into the team and deliver on the job.
 Consult people within your organization: what do they need in a new hire?
 How would they assess this person?
 What skills are meaningful to the role?

 Refer to the job description to craft questions that are relevant to the open role.
 In addition to skill testing, ask about a candidate’s past work experiences, challenges, and strengths as well as their goals for professional development.
 To gauge an understanding of their personality, be sure to include questions about their preferred management style, their ideal work environment, and their highs and lows from previous experiences.

-Be mindful of timing
+Be mindful of the timing

 If you’re casting the net to international applicants, you need to be mindful of time zones.
 You must mark the time zone when scheduling the interview, so all parties are on the same page from the get-go.
-Give candidates partaking in a one-way or pre recorded interview plenty of time to go through the questions and answer thoughtfully.
+Give candidates partaking in a one-way or pre-recorded interview plenty of time to go through the questions and answer thoughtfully.
 If you choose an always-on chatbot, make sure there’s a procedure in place to respond to questions and confirm receipt of applications that come in while your team is offline.

 Keep it professional